NonoDOS/Virtual-Pet/README.md

 ## Background

-This game converted for play in a web browser.
-It can also be enhanced as a mobile game in the future with media queries.
  It is basically an animal stimulation game with the time lapse,timer count down using setIntervals .
-Basic Game with basic functions such as feeding, cleaning/brushing/)enhanced with p5 and added functions such as ignoring and talking S#$%^&*()t!!..
+Basic Game with basic functions such as feeding, cleaning/brushing/)enhanced with p5 and added functions such as ignoring and  Displine!!..

 ## Design/Features
 	-Amime forest theme
-	-or scenery
+	- Pet Images reacting the Action buttons
-	-include night modes
+	-include night mode with galaxy view

 ## Used Libraries:
     •   HTML5